rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

 <!-- more -->

-I am [Priti Changlani](https://www.linkedin.com/in/pritichanglani), a summer intern at Rackspace US, Inc. and a graduate student at
-University of Florida.
+I am [Priti Changlani](https://www.linkedin.com/in/pritichanglani), a summer intern at Rackspace US, Inc. and a Computer Science graduate student at University of Florida.
 At Rackspace, I have worked as a Quality Engineer in teams like [Solum](https://github.com/stackforge/solum), [Repose](https://github.com/rackerlabs/repose) and [Containers](https://wiki.openstack.org/wiki/ContainersTeam).
 A part of my job was to enhance the process of quality engineering